deefactorial/openmoney-api/README.md

 # openmoney-api

-Openmoney API

 The Openmoney API is a domain driven model of stewards, namespaces, currencies, accounts, and journals.
-Stewards are the patrons of these accounts, currencies, namespaces and journals.
+Stewards are the patrons of these namespaces, currencies, accounts and journals.

 #Install